ISO 14001 – Environmental Management System

 - Initial consultation

-We help you outline your goals, focusing on what your business wants to achieve and how it defies success, particularly in relation to your clients’ requirements and any legality around environmental policy.
-Together, you and our ISO consultants will agree reasonable outcomes and delivery dates.
+We help you outline your goals, focusing on what your business wants to achieve and how it defines success, particularly in relation to your client’s requirements and any legality around environmental policy.
+You and our ISO consultants will agree on reasonable outcomes and delivery dates.

 - Producing your organisation’s ISO 14001 documentation

 Next, the IMSM consultant will audit your existing procedures and help you document the new systems that will help deliver success – both existing and how you will improve these.
 This document sets out how your business should operate going forward so that it can deliver ISO 14001.

 - Training you to adopt the ISO 14001 framework

 While the documentation is important moving forward, it is even more important that it is put to practical use.
 We work with the senior management team to ensure the framework is embedded throughout your organisation.
 We can also develop and deliver tailored training for staff to ensure understanding and implementation of ISO 14001 is watertight.
 This will create consistency across your organisation, transforming your business from day one so it is improving efficiency through environmentally-sound tactics.